German auxiliary cruiser Thor: May 1942

-On 10 May the Arado sighted a ship but uncertain of its identity, took photographs, because Thor was due to meet a tanker and Michel, another raider was operating in the area.
+On 10 May the Arado sighted a ship but uncertain of its identity, took photographs, because Thor was due to rendezvous with a tanker and Michel, another raider, was operating in the area.
 The photographs were inconclusive and the Arado was sent back.
 The new photographs still precluded identification and Gumprich decided not to attack.
-Soon after this sighting Thor received orders to move into the Indian Ocean, having sunk five ships of 23,176 GRT in a month.
-On 22 April, Thor entered the Indian Ocean, naval headquarters having arranged a hunting ground in the south-easst Indian Ocean for Thor with the Japanese to keep away from Japanese submarines off the east African coast.
+Soon after this sighting Thor received orders to move into the Indian Ocean, having sunk five ships.
+On 22 April, Thor entered the Indian Ocean, naval headquarters having arranged an area in the south-east Indian Ocean for Thor with the Japanese, to keep away from Japanese submarines operating off the east African coast.
 Sailing eastwards, Thor had no sightings until 4 May but this was the supply ship that transferred supplies and took on 162 prisoners.

-On 10 May, the Arado crew spotted a big ship 1500 nmi of the west of Australia, that was the 7,130 GRT Australian liner, Nankin, en route to Bombay with 350 passengers and crew.
+On 10 May, the Arado crew spotted a big ship 1500 nmi off the west of Australia, the 7,130 GRT Australian ocean liner Nankin, en route to Bombay with 350 passengers and crew.
 The Arado was spotted and the crew began practising lifeboat drills.
-At 2 the Arado was spotted again on the port side and Captain Stratford ordered a turn to starboard to avoid a torpedo attack.
-Thor was on the starboard side of the ship The Arado strafed Nankin as it overflew with its grappling line out but missed the wireless aerial.
+At 2:35 p.m. the Arado was spotted again on the port side and Captain Stratford ordered a turn to starboard to avoid a torpedo attack, Thor being on the starboard side of the ship.
+The Arado strafed Nankin as it overflew with its grappling line out but missed the wireless aerial.
 Stratford ordered best speed to try to outrun the ship and had the crew prepare to scuttle Nankin in case the other ship was faster.
 The Arado came round for another strafing and grappling run and was met by return fire from the ship's machine-gun and small-arms fire from the passengers (23 were army and navy personnel and armed) and crew.